-[Note: This spell and associated elements may be deprecated, and are preserved here solely for use/adaptation by players]
+[Note: This spell and associated elements (monsters, abilities, etc.) are deprecated, and are preserved here solely for use/adaptation by game masters]

 Summon monster is an advanced magical spell for caster’s level 3 and above.
 It materializes a monster (T5-T7 [GM’s discretion]; 8-10 HP [GM’s discretion]; +1 to relevant attribute) to the summoner’s service.
 Unless otherwise noted, summoned monsters will de-materialize after 24 in-game hours.
 Cost: 6 magic points.